 , both open-source, rules-based intrusion detection systems (IDS) or Zeek

-(formerly known as Bro), an IDS system which focuses on network analysis but is resource-intensive.
-While open-source threat hunting tools are cheap, they are not always easy to work with,are often incorrectly configured, and are not powerful or comprehensive enough to protect an enterprise.
+(formerly known as Bro), an IDS system that focuses on network analysis but is resource-intensive.
+While open-source threat hunting tools are cheap, they are not always easy to work with, are often incorrectly configured, and are not powerful or comprehensive enough to protect an enterprise.
 Should the worst happen, and you suffer a cyber-attack, do you think your customers will congratulate you on your frugal approach to cyber security practices – or seek out a company who invests in protecting their data?

 Where can I find professional cyber threat hunting tools?

-An example of a professional threat hunting tool or a total threat hunting solution is Sangfor’s Cyber Command
+An example of a professional threat hunting tool or a total solution is Sangfor’s Cyber Command

 Why Sangfor Cyber Command?

 Sangfor Cyber Command addresses all of the elements critical to threat hunting